 Allowing for different interview styles can also permit those with visible disabilities to be assessed more fairly.
-The traditional sit down, the time-limited interview may not suit every candidate.
+The traditional sit down, time-limited interview may not suit every candidate.
 By diversifying this process, you are ensuring everybody has a better chance to demonstrate their skills effectively.

 Making Physical Changes in the Workplace

 A standard office environment may not be accessible to everybody.
 For example, suppose there is no ramp or lift in your building.
-In this case, a wheelchair user would not be able to enter safety and comfortably.
+In this case, a wheelchair user would not be able to enter safely and comfortably.
 Other considerations include ensuring there is enough space in the building for those with physical disabilities that may hinder mobility; they might need extra space between desks or a handrail in the bathroom.
 Those with visible disabilities may also require different office conditions regarding temperature and light.
 Talk to each employee individually to see how you can meet their needs.

 When, where, and how somebody works best may be affected by a visible disability.
 By allowing for flexible working hours, remote working, working on a different floor, etc., you are including those with visible disabilities in your organization, allowing each employee to get the best out of their day’s work.
 It is essential to acknowledge that some disabilities will impair people from working at a specific time or on certain days, and they may also need to be available for hospital appointments.
 Providing flexibility relating to a working routine is essential for disabled employees’ safety and wellbeing.